neilbrown/edlib/README.md

 Messageline
 -----------

-“Messageline” trims the bottom line off a pane (providing a pane which is slightly smaller) and will display messages in this pane until the next keyboard command.
+“Messageline” trims the bottom line off a pane (providing a pane which is slightly smaller) and will display messages in this pane.
+They can be “modal” messages which disappear on the next keystroke, normal messages which remain for a period of time and recorded in a “*Messages*” document, or broadcast messages which are like normal messages, but are sent to all active Messageline panes.

 Input
 -----